Kreftwork/chip8/README.md

 # chip8
-A C++ Chip8 emulator, graphics with SDL2.
+A crude Chip8 emulator written in C++.
+Graphics and input handling with SDL2.

-To be done: cleanup.